 Another customer commented, “It caused severe GI cramping, increased urination, and a terrible headache that I could not get rid of for the life of me.”

-According to our research, if there is a specific aspect of a fat-burner supplement or diet program that is especially problematic (fad weight loss ingredients, too many customer complaints, side effects) the likelihood of real weight loss success for the long run is very small.
-This means if Batch 5 capsules do in fact lead to adverse effects in a lot of people, this could be a deal breaker.
+According to our research, if there is a specific aspect of a fat-burner supplement or diet program that is especially problematic (fad weight-loss ingredients, too many customer complaints, side effects) the likelihood of real success for the long run is very small.
+This means if Batch 5 capsules do in fact lead to adverse reactions, this could be a deal breaker.

-We at DietSpotlight need to see documented clinical research that supports the diet product and its ingredients for weight reduction.
+We at DietSpotlight need to see documented research that supports the diet product and its ingredients for weight reduction.
 However, we were unable to pinpoint any published clinical studies regarding Batch 5 capsules.
-While we did find serious weight loss claims, this is not enough for us to recommend this diet.
+There’s no doubt that some parts of the formula are worth a try, but others are connected with potential side effects.

+Are we on the run to buy all we can?
 It’s nice to see that Batch 5 can help improve stamina levels.
-However, some of the ingredients used in this diet aid are concerning.
-After all, Citrus Aurantium contains Synephrine, which mimics Ephedra (a banned ingredient).
+However, some of the ingredients used in this diet aid are concerning, so we are skeptical about recommending this one.
+After all, citrus aurantium contains synephrine, which mimics ephedra, which is banned.
 You should also note that there are numerous customer complaints concerning side effects.

-Among the top-rated products we’ve spotted in 2015 is Leptigen.
-Its formula includes four key ingredients, which have been proven in published clinical studies to kick-start metabolism and increase fat loss.
+Among the best products we’ve seen in 2015 is one called Leptigen.
+Its formula includes four key ingredients, which have been proven in published clinical studies to help kick-start metabolism and increase fat loss.
 Moreover, we can’t find any complaints of harmful adverse effects and dieter comments posted online express people are seeing excellent results.